About Our Rescue Group...

 1. Promote health, comfort, and behavior management of shelter dogs.

-2. Promote placement of shelter dogs into homes through adoption, redemption, or foster care.
+2. Promote placement of shelter dogs into homes through adoption, redemption, rescue and foster care.

 3. Advocate for the welfare of homeless and abandoned dogs.